minashoukrala/school_curriculum_mapping/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License
+## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🆘 Support

+For support and questions:
-For support, email support@yourschool.edu or create an issue in this repository.
+- Create an issue in the GitHub repository

-## 🙏 Acknowledgments

-- Built for educational institutions
-- Optimized for school environments
+- Check the [CHANGELOG.md](CHANGELOG.md) for recent updates
-- Designed with teachers and administrators in mind
-- Mobile-first approach for modern education
+- Review the [CONTRIBUTING.md](CONTRIBUTING.md) for development guidelines

 ---

-**Built with ❤️ for schools and education**
+**Built with ❤️ for educational excellence and biblical integration**